arpiittt/logistic-regression/README.md

-# 🧠 Logistic Regression: Binary Classification (Task 4)
+# 🧠 Logistic Regression: Binary Classification

 ## 📌 Objective
 Build a binary classifier using **Logistic Regression** to predict whether a tumor is **malignant (1)** or **benign (0)** using the **Breast Cancer Wisconsin dataset**.